microsoftgraph/ios-swift-connect-sample/ReadMe.md

 * A client id from the registered app at [Microsoft Graph App Registration Portal](https://graph.microsoft.io/en-us/app-registration)
 * To make requests, an **MSAuthenticationProvider** must be provided which is capable of authenticating HTTPS requests with an appropriate OAuth 2.0 bearer token.
 We will be using [msgraph-sdk-ios-nxoauth2-adapter](https://github.com/microsoftgraph/msgraph-sdk-ios-nxoauth2-adapter) for a sample implementation of MSAuthenticationProvider that can be used to jump-start your project.
 See the below section **Code of Interest** for more information.

+>**Note:** The sample was tested on Xcode 7.3.1.
+This sample does not yet support Xcode 8 and iOS10, which uses the Swift 3.0 framework.

 ## Running this sample in Xcode